 The Hakomi Method is an elegant, comprehensive and highly effective approach to human change and development.
 It was originated in the mid-1970’s by therapist and author Ron Kurtz as The Ron Kurtz Method of Body-Centered Psychotherapy.
 Drawing from an enormous range of influences – Buddhism and Taoism, physics, body-centered therapies such as Gestalt, Reichian work, the Feldenkrais Method, Bioenergetics, Focusing, NLP and Ericksonian Hypnosis, and General Systems Theory, it synthesized a pioneering approach to somatic psychotherapy, combining mindfulness, gentleness and experiential explorations of client behavior.

-In 1981, recognizing that the work stood on its own, Ron formally changed the name of the work to The Hakomi Method, based on a Hopi Indian word that asks “ how do you stand in relation to these many realms” or, more simply, “who are you?”
+In 1981, recognizing that the work stood on its own, Ron formally changed the name of the work to The Hakomi Method, based on a Hopi Indian word that asks “ how do you stand in relation to these many realms” or, more simply, “who are you?” with the verbal permission of Grandfather David, a Hopi Elder.
 That same year, Ron and several of his advanced students (including Jon Eisman, the founder of M.E.T.A.) created the Hakomi Institute, a nonprofit educational corporation whose purpose was to promote this work.
 During the 1980’s, Hakomi expanded in two ways.
 First, the Method itself continued to evolve, with Ron and the Institute trainers contributing many new or refined elements, articulations and applications of the work.
 Secondly, the work began to spread geographically, with new staff joining the Institute and new training centers being formed throughout North America, and Europe.
 One of those centers was the Hakomi Institute of Oregon, established in the mid 1980’s by Ron Kurtz and Jon Eisman.

 In 1992, to focus on his own particular development of the work, Ron separated from the Institute.
 Since that time, Hakomi has continued to be taught and developed separately by both the Hakomi Institute and its many trainers and teachers, and by Ron’s Hakomi Education Network.